Vyral/scott-voak/_posts/2018-11-15-real-estate-market-update-for-october.md

 <p style="text-align: center;"><em>Our latest market update shows that it isn’t exactly the best time for you buyers out there.</em></p>

-Today we’ll be taking a look at the market changes we’ve seen this November.
+Today we’ll be taking a look at the market changes we’ve seen.

 Recent sales were interesting from a statistical standpoint.
 Inventory is still higher than last year with a 30% to 35% increase.
 However, there was a slight reduction from previously.